 The 20% Down Payment Was Supposed to Be Dead.
 Is It Making a Comeback?

-If you’re hoping to buy a home in 2021 with a small down payment, prepare for a reality check.
+If you’re hoping to buy a home this year with a small down payment, prepare for a reality check.

 One of the far-reaching consequences of the pandemic is that the 20% down payment is making a comeback.

 Just to be clear: Lenders aren’t requiring you to put 20% down.
 Mortgages backed by the Federal Housing Administration, known as FHA loans, require just 3.5% down with a minimum 580 credit score.
 Veterans can still get a VA loan with no money down.
 Conventional loans, which aren’t backed by the government and have stricter credit requirements, still allow down payments as low as 3%.